C-r0/Raver-RAT/README.md

 And you can make the python file executable or just send it in python, have you server ready and don't forget to leave the port open, and it's gonna work.

-If the logs isn't writing, try executing the raver-rat with sudo.
+If the logs isn't writing, try executing the raver-rat with root/admin privileges.